 Have you heard of the paleo diet?
-It’s all the rage now.
-Everyone who’s anyone is doing it.
-If you don’t know what it is, let me describe it in a nutshell: a paleo – or paleolithic – diet is a diet rich in meats, vegetables, fruits and nuts/seeds; it does not feature any dairy, grains, or legumes; it avoids processed foods and basically turns to the question “is this something our cavemen ancestors would eat?” to decide whether a food is suitable for consumption.
+If you don’t know what it is, let us describe it in a nutshell: a paleo – or paleolithic – diet is a diet rich in meats, vegetables, fruits and nuts/seeds; it does not feature any dairy, grains, or legumes; it avoids processed foods and basically turns to the question “is this something our cavemen ancestors would eat?” to decide whether a food is suitable for consumption.

 2 tablespoons coconut flour

 4 squares 100% chocolate (or lower if you can’t handle the bitterness)

 1. Get a bowl out and mix all of the above ingredients together (except for the chocolate) until you get a sort of malleable dough.
 You may have to play around with the mix a bit more if you’re subbing the paleo protein powder with another powder by adding more milk (to moisten it up) or coconut flour/almonds (to make it stick together).

 2. Once you get a dough consistency out of the mix, shape it into six ‘balls’.

 3. Then, melt your dark chocolate in a bain marie (a glass bowl on top of a pot of boiling water) and dip the balls in there to coat them.
 Add a bit more ground almonds on top if you want, for added aesthetics.
 Finally, transfer to the fridge for an hour or the freezer for 30 minutes and they’re done!